Jimmy6464/JMShop_likeBangTang/README.md

 ##JMShop_like BangTang app##
-*description:*This project is a shop app.its UI is imitated the BangTang(半糖)app.Its data is from the BangTang useing charles to catch
+*Description:*This project is a shop app.its UI is imitated the BangTang(半糖)app.Its data is from the BangTang useing charles to catch
 *BeginedDate:*May,30,2016
 *EndDate:*June,30,2016
-**Renderings**
+##Renderings##
 **Home**
 ![home.gif](https://github.com/Jimmy6464/JMShop_likeBangTang/blob/master/home.gif)
 **Message**